mongodb/specifications/source/server-discovery-and-monitoring/tests/README.rst

    code.
 If a response is the empty object ``{}``, simulate a network error.

 #.
 Parse the "applicationErrors" array.
 For each element, simulate the given
    error as if it occurred while running an application operation.
+Note that it is sufficient to construct a mock error and call the procedure which updates the topology, e.g.
+   ``topology.handleApplicationError(address, generation, error)``.

 For non-monitoring tests,
 once all responses are processed, assert that the phase's "outcome" object